 SSL certificates can be bought separately, and you can choose from the likes of Comodo, AlphaSSL, and GlobalSign SSL with free installation.
 You can pay for SSL certificates and hosting plans by bank transfer, credit card, or Garanti Bank quick payment.

-The Windows hosting packages come on a two-year billing cycle whereas you get a much wider choice of billing cycles with the Linux plans (depending on the level you choose).
-If you’re not sure about signing up, you can take advantage of the 15-day money back guarantee that gives you two weeks to change your mind.
+The Windows hosting packages are billed on a two-year cycle, while the Linux plans offer a wider range of billing cycles (depending on the level you choose).
+If you’re unsure about signing up, you can make use of the 15-day money-back guarantee, which gives you a two-week period to change your mind.